Problem 2: Bhelpuri Problem

-(‘Bhelpuri’ refers to a street food dish made my mixing different variety of ingredients)
+(‘Bhelpuri’ refers to a street food dish made by mixing different varieties of ingredients)

-A setup of thin metal pieces is constructed in a fashion similar to function
+A setup of thin metal pieces is constructed in a fashion similar to the function

 Now, a small conducting ball with charge ‘+q’ and mass ‘m’ is thrown with a velocity towards the y=p graph in (1) as shown below.

-The collision between metal step and ball is perfectly inelastic in nature.
+The collision between the metal step and the ball is perfectly inelastic in nature.
 The ball and the metal step are connected to a circuit as shown below :

-(The above figure is just the electric circuit which shows how things are connected, it doesn’t give the representation of actual setup.
-For actual setup, refer question)
+(The above figure is just the electric circuit, which shows how things are connected; it doesn’t give the representation of the actual setup.)
+For actual setup, refer question.

-If this is the case, then what should be the magnitude of the electric field required in order to make the ball, just cross the lower metal step (i.e. y=0) ?
+If this is the case, then what should be the magnitude of the electric field required to make the ball just cross the lower metal step (i.e., y=0)?

 (Assume no friction anywhere and consider that the metal steps don’t affect the electric field between the plates)